kevinvu184/Port-Reservation-Application/README.md

 # Installation Step to Set up SMTP Server

-1. Download SMTP Server Program from this Website: https://local-smtp-server-pro.soft32.com/
+1. Download SMTP Server Program from this website: https://bit.ly/2x0Ttz6

 2. Go into your own account: Settings -> Security -> LessSecureApp -> Turn on allowance for access of Less Secure App